 The Variable Geometry Turbocharger (VGT) is electronically controlled by the Electronic Turbo Actuator.
-The Electronic Turbo Actuator is a smart device; it communicates information with the Powertrain Control Module (PCM) over the J1939 BUS.
+The Electronic Turbo Actuator is a smart device; it communicates information with the Powertrain Control Module (PCM) over the private Data Link.
 The Electronic Turbo Actuator performs its own internal diagnostics and reports failures back to the PCM.
 The PCM then decodes the error message and converts it to a fault code.
-The PCM lights the Malfunction Indicator Lamp (MIL) after the diagnostic runs and fails in two consecutive drive cycles.
-The PCM will turn off the MIL immediately after this diagnostic runs and passes in four consecutive drive cycles.